UlyssesZh/UlyssesZh.github.io/_posts/2023-12-22-conformal-trajectory.md

 Therefore, I need to first address the problem of integrating the transformation of time into the theory of canonical transformations.
-I will not do this for the most general case, but only for the case general enough for the purpose of explaining the case interested by this article.
+I will not do this for the most general case, but only for the case general enough for the purpose of explaining the case interesting this article.

 ### Change in the time variable in the stationary-action principle